The Planted Pantry » Desserts » Vegan Snickerdoodles

 • Not Vegan?
 Replace the oil with equal parts softened butter.
 Use regular milk instead of plant milk.

 • Gluten Free?
-Opt for a gluten-free flour and you’re good to go!
+For gluten-free snickerdoodles, opt for a 1:1 gluten-free all-purpose flour blend and you’re good to go!

 Vegan Snickerdoodles